Pierce County Sheriff Ed Troyer faces calls for resignation over confrontation with Black newspaper carrier

 In a tweet Friday, Pierce County Executive Bruce Dammeier called The Seattle Times’ account “an alarming story.”

 “We already know that Black people are disproportionately involved with law enforcement in our community.
-This situation highlights why I am prioritizing criminal justice reform,” Dammeier said Friday.
+This situation highlights why I am prioritizing criminal justice reform,” Dammeier said.

+Kathy Orlando, chair of the Pierce County Democrats, said her organization and others are exploring whether to launch a recall bid against Troyer, who was elected sheriff last year after working more than three decades in the department.

 Civil rights attorney James Bible, who represents the family of Manuel Ellis, a Black man killed by Tacoma police last year, said he was not surprised at Troyer’s conduct, accusing him of “an irrational fear” of Black people.